Lucban longganisa

 Lucban longganisa is a Filipino pork sausage originating from Lucban, Quezon.
 It is a type of de recado longganisa.
 It is characterized by its use of oregano and its garlicky and sour taste.
-It is made with lean pork, pork fat, coarse salt, garlic, oregano, paprika, sugar, and vinegar.
-It can be prepared with or without the casing.
+It is made with coarse and lean pork, pork fat, coarse salt, onions, garlic, oregano, paprika, peppercorns, sugar, and vinegar.
+It can be prepared with or without the sausage casing.